AriaWu34/FYP-Optimal-Implementation-for-the-B92-Protocol/README.md

 This project investigates the optimal implementation of the **B92 quantum key distribution (QKD) protocol**.
 The goal is to determine the optimal non-orthogonal angle that maximises the secure key generation rate under varying noise conditions.
 The model assumes that all noise (error rate) originates from eavesdropping attacks and is evaluated against **collective** and **individual** attack models.

-A detailed dissertation paper describing the algorithms and results is **available upon request**.
+A detailed dissertation paper describing the algorithms and discussion of results is **available upon request**.

 ---